 Background and study aims

 Pre-eclampsia is a condition which affects pregnant women, and can put both mother and baby at risk.
 The warning signs of pre-eclampsia include high blood pressure and protein in the urine.
 Around 10-15% of women develop high blood pressure during pregnancy.
 If not treated, pre-eclampsia can lead to seizures, kidney and blood clotting problems in the mother.
 For babies, it can lead to low birth weight and an increased risk of dying before birth.
 Treatment is usually in the form of blood pressure lowering drugs.
-Around 5% of women have chronic hypertension (long-term high blood pressure) before they become pregnant.
+Up to 10% of women have existing chronic hypertension (long-term high blood pressure) or develop hypertension (gestational hypertension) in pregnancy.
 This puts them at a higher risk of developing pre-eclampsia than those without chronic high blood pressure.
 Because of this, their blood pressure needs to be closely monitored and managed via more frequent antenatal clinic visits.
 Despite more frequent monitoring however, women's blood pressure can rise between these visits, putting mother and baby at risk.
 One possible solution to this problem is for the women to keep track of their blood pressure at home (self-monitoring).
 This could help to identify rising blood pressure sooner, so that it can be brought to the attention of their care team.
 This could lead to earlier diagnosis and treatment to prevent complications developing.
 Care teams would be able to use the more frequent blood pressure readings to make better and timelier treatment decisions.
 For example, by raising or lowering blood pressure medication as needed.
 This could lead to improved health outcomes for mothers and their babies, and may prove to be a cost-effective way to improve their care.
 The aim of this study is to conduct a small study looking at whether it is acceptable to pregnant women with high blood pressure to monitor their blood pressure at home, and to work out whether it is feasible to conduct a larger scale study.

 Who can participate?